saveourtool/save-cloud/README.md

 ## What is SAVE Cloud?
 SAVE Cloud is a service for executing tests using the SAVE tool.
 You can provide a link to a git repository with a project, configured to run SAVE.
 These tests will then be executed server-side, providing you access to execution results, statistics and logs.

+## Build
+To build the project and run all tests, execute `./gradlew build`.
+For more detailed instructions, including deployment instructions, see [save-deploy/README.md](save-deploy/README.md).